VictorHachard/game-engine/README.md

 }
 ```

-The second one is to Override several methode :
+The second step is to override several methode :

 - The initSetting where you need to define the window characteristic.
 - The initLevel